chansen1395/Rock-Paper-Scissors-9-22/README.md

 ## Description

-_This application will ask the user for two inputs from two different players and play a game of rock, paper, scissors.
+_This application will ask the user if they would like to play against a computer or with another player.
+If they choose computer mode, the computer will choose randomly and play rock, paper scissors with the user.
+If the user chooses two player mode, the application will ask each player for a choice and play a game of rock, paper, scissors.
 It will display the winner or draw in the console._

 ## Setup/Installation Requirements